 This challenge is very useful because it teaches students how the robot will be moving when programming begins.
-The robot is told how far to go in either Degrees or Rotations, both referring to how far the wheel moves.
-If they can equate 1 rotation to an exact distance they will come into the concept of programming in rotations easier.
+The robot is told how far to go in either degrees or rotations, both referring to how far the wheel moves.
+If they can equate one rotation to an exact distance, they will understand the concept of programming in rotations easier.

-Movement blocks come from the left side menu, the top button shown below
+Movement blocks come from the left side menu.
+The top button is shown below.

-When you click on a movement block you will see a menu like the one below at the bottom of the screen.
+When you click on a movement block, you will see a menu at the bottom of the screen similar to the one below.
 This menu lets you change the settings on each movement block.
 Port lets you chose which motor you are using.
 The convention is to have the two wheel-motors attached to Port B and Port C, leaving Port A for the robot's "Arm" motor.
-Direction is either Forward, Backward or Brake, and Steeling is simply choosing between left, right, or straight and how sharp the turn is.
-For steeling generally turning the slider all the way left or right will make a perfect Turn-on-a-dime turn.
+Direction is either Forward, Backward, or Brake.
+Steeling is simply choosing between left, right, or straight, and how sharp the turn is.
+For steeling, generally turning the slider all the way left or right will make a perfect turn-on-a-dime turn.

 The Power slider determines how much power is being put into the motor.
-For your wheel motors 75 is the normal speed, however the slider can be turned up to 100 for a faster movement or down to 50 for a slower movement.
-Going lower that 50 makes the motors too weak to move the wheels usually.
-Next Action tells the robot to either brake and hold position after the movement is done or to just let the motors go and coast.
+For your wheel motors, 75 is the normal speed.
+However, the slider can be turned up to 100 for a faster movement, or down to 50 for a slower movement.
+Going lower than 50 usually makes the motors too weak to move the wheels.
+Action tells the robot to either brake and hold position after the movement is done, or to just let the motors go and coast.

 Duration is the most important criterion for movement, and will require the most trial and error to determine.
-As said before duration can be measured in Rotations, but also can be measured in Degrees or Seconds.
+As said before, duration can be measured in rotations, but also can be measured in degrees or seconds.
 Starting with rotations is a good idea, especially if your students did the challenge at the beginning of the page.
-Even if your students know how long one rotation is it is still a good idea to do a demonstration for the entire class of how far 1 rotation is, and also how far 4 or 5 rotations is.
+Even if your students know how long one rotation is, it is still a good idea to do a demonstration for the entire class of how far one rotation is, and also how far four or five rotations is.

 The best way to teach programming is to halt all building and get the attention of the entire class.
-Having a projector is a big help so students can see your example program as you make it.
-The best way for students to learn is to follow along with your example program and they try out trying to program the robot to move some arbitrary track.
-Going over all the points mentioned above about moving is a good idea, don't get too in depth with your presentation however, students will lose interest the longer they have LEGOs in front of them and aren't actually using them.
-Giving students around an hour to test out programming will help solidify what they have learned and will ready them for the next task.
+Having a projector helps students see your example program as you make it.
+The best way for students to learn is to follow along with your example program, and then try to program the robot to move some arbitrary track.
+Going over all the points mentioned above about moving is a good idea.
+However, don't get too detailed with your presentation because students will lose interest the longer they have LEGOs in front of them that they aren't using yet.
+Giving students around an hour to test out programming will help solidify what they have learned, and will ready them for the next task.